Miyah-chan/PrivacyQuest/README.md

 ![house](https://raw.githubusercontent.com/Miyah-chan/PrivacyQuest/main/images/kicked.png)

 You can now use the 'ESCAPE' key to deselect targets.
-!!afk will enable permanent afk.
+!!afkmode will show afk options:
+'afk' for permanent afk, 'noafk' to never go afk and 'normal' to go back to normal.
 For fun, death scene ADS were removed, and death messages replaced with some treats.

 ![deathads](https://raw.githubusercontent.com/Miyah-chan/PrivacyQuest/main/images/adless.png)